Performance¶

 Note

-high volume serialization to a raw value instead.
+use case involves high volume serialization to a primitive value instead.

 Flags¶